What Is Natural Gas and How To Trade It?

 What Drives Natural Gas Prices?

-- Supply and demand: perhaps one of the most basic laws in finance, supply, and demand posit that natural gas prices can depreciate if the supply exceeds the demand and can appreciate if the demand surpasses the supply.
+- Supply and demand: Perhaps one of the most basic laws in finance, supply and demand posits that natural gas prices can depreciate if the supply exceeds the demand and can appreciate if the demand surpasses the supply.

-- Storage costs: the cost of storing natural gas and transporting it can also affect its prices.
-If, for example, there’s not enough storage space, it is likely to result in higher shipping costs.
+- Storage costs: The cost of storing and transporting natural gas can also affect its prices.
+If, for example, there is not enough storage space, it is likely to result in higher shipping costs.

 Nonetheless, despite the aforementioned factors, it is important to note that past price patterns do not necessarily affect future prices and that the market can be volatile and unpredictable.